juls-dotcom/honorary_calculator/README.rst

 The code is very basic.

-1) It first calculates the number of hours worked.
+1)It first calculates the number of hours worked.

-2) It then looks at the number of hours per day and per night.
+2)It then looks at the number of hours per day and per night.
 Night and day is at the moment hard-wired, with days ranging between 0700 and 2200.

-3) It then look at whether the dates (start and end if different) are regular business days or weekend/holidays.
+3)It then look at whether the dates (start and end if different) are regular business days or weekend/holidays.
 This is based at the moment on French Calendar.

 It then adds up the fees per hour and output it in a simple message box.